public class CollectionUtils extends java.lang.Object

 are equal and all elements return 0 on comparison, the returned

-returns 0.public static <P extends Pair<T,S>,T extends java.lang.Comparable<T>,S extends java.lang.Comparable<S>> java.util.Comparator<P> getPairComparator()
+Comparator returns 0.public static <P extends Pair<T,S>,T extends java.lang.Comparable<T>,S extends java.lang.Comparable<S>> java.util.Comparator<P> getPairComparator()

-that compares Pair
+Comparator that compares Pairs of

-s.
+Comparables.
 First compares the first elements and if their

 comparison returns 0, compares the second elements.
 If their comparison also

-returns 0.public static <T> java.util.function.Consumer<T> emptyConsumer()
+return 0, this Comparator returns 0.public static <T> java.util.function.Consumer<T> emptyConsumer()

-that does nothing.public static java.util.List<java.lang.String> parseMultiValueStringToList(java.lang.String valueList)
+Consumer that does nothing.public static java.util.List<java.lang.String> parseMultiValueStringToList(java.lang.String valueList)

-.public static java.util.List<java.lang.String> parseMultiValueStringToList(java.util.List<java.lang.String> valueListLines)
+forwards it to parseMultiValueStringToList(List).public static java.util.List<java.lang.String> parseMultiValueStringToList(java.util.List<java.lang.String> valueListLines)

 list of the single values.
 The value entries must be separated by